ThunderMat/Introduction-to-MCU-Programming-for-Power-Electronics-Control-Applications/README.md

 ## Introduction to Microcontroller Programming for Power Electronics Control Applications
-This repository contains the MATLAB/Simulink source code to reproduce the experiments presented in the book:
+This repository contains the MATLAB/Simulink source codes to reproduce the experiments presented in the book:
 "[Introduction to Microcontroller Programming for Power Electronics Control Applications](https://www.taylorfrancis.com/books/mono/10.1201/9781003196938/introduction-microcontroller-programming-power-electronics-control-applications-mattia-rossi-nicola-toscani-francesco-castelli-dezza-marco-mauri)" M.Rossi, N.Toscani, M.Mauri, F.Castelli-Dezza.

 The book covers the mathematical modeling, parameters estimation, control scheme design and related real-time implementation for power electronic-based applications.
-These concepts are illustrated by adopting C2000 LaunchPad MCU family from Texas Instruments and an automatic code generation tool able to translate Simulink schemes into executable files.
+These concepts are illustrated by adopting a C2000 LaunchPad MCU from Texas Instruments and an automatic code generation tool able to translate Simulink schemes into executable files.

-If you find this repository helpful in your activities and publications, please consider citing our book:
+If you find this repository helpful for your activities/publications, please consider citing our book:
 ```
 Rossi M., Toscani N., Mauri M., Castelli-Dezza F., "Introduction to Microcontroller Programming for Power Electronics Control Applications: Coding with MATLAB and Simulink" (1st ed.)
 2021, CRC Press. https://doi.org/10.1201/9781003196938
 ```